This site is supported by our readers. We may earn a commission, at no cost to you, if you purchase through links.

 Common Mistakes to Avoid in Oiling

-You’ll want to avoid these common oiling mistakes that can turn your trusty sewing machine into a sticky mess or worse.
+You’ll save yourself headaches and repair bills by avoiding these common oiling mistakes that can turn your trusty sewing companion into a stubborn paperweight.

 Over-Oiling